alexw914/ASVspoof_CM/README.md

         ├── LICENSE_text.txt

 ## Augment
-The LA and DF need data augmentation, it's a hard work. you can refer this [repo](https://github.com/yzyouzhang/ASVspoof2021_AIR).
+The LA and DF task need data augmentation, it's a hard work. you can refer this [repo](https://github.com/yzyouzhang/ASVspoof2021_AIR).
 It provides the way of augment and some tips to train a more robust network.
-The [toolkit](https://github.com/idiap/acoustic-simulator) can help you.You can put the augment data in ASVspoof2019/LA/LADF_AUG folder as:
+This [toolkit](https://github.com/idiap/acoustic-simulator) can help you.You can put the augment data in ASVspoof2019/LA/LADF_AUG folder as:

         LADF_aug
         ├── codec